|Kingsley Liu||National President||

 Nai Yan's involvement with the AALA began in 2017, when she assisted the then National Treasurer with finance and membership matters, before stepping up as Interim Treasurer in August 2019, and then elected as National Treasurer at the 2019 AGM.
 Nai Yan was admitted as a lawyer in Victoria in December 2019, and works full-time as a management consultant in Canberra.

-Marija Yelavich graduated in 2019 with a Bachelor of Law (Honours) / Bachelor of International Studies (Asian Studies and Mandarin) and a Bachelor of Critical Thinking and Leadership from Western Sydney University.
-Collaborating with Western Sydney University in research and publishing, Marija's academic work explores the intersection between climate change and aviation.
+Marija Gurlica graduated in 2019 with a Bachelor of Law (Honours) / Bachelor of International Studies (Asian Studies and Mandarin) and a Bachelor of Critical Thinking and Leadership from Western Sydney University.
+Collaborating with Western Sydney University in research and publishing, Marija's academic work has explored the intersection between climate change and aviation.

 Admitted in early 2020, Marija is a Solicitor at Lexia Wilson Lawyers, focusing on commercial real estate.
 This follows her time at Piper Alderman where she completed her graduate rotation in commercial litigation, property and insolvency.